DiogoAngelo/memoteca/README.md

 ## API

 The API that supports this app can be found in this account, named memoteca-api.
 This is the repository where you can clone it from: git@github.com:DiogoAngelo/memoteca-backend.git
+Run the API with "npm run start" simultaneously with the app Memoteca.

+## Run

+First you should install dependencies by running "npm install".
+Then run the app with "ng serve" or "npm run start".
+You might need to use version 16 of npm in case run fails.
+You should also run the API Memoteca-api simultaneously to serve the app.